wp-plugins/react-social-analytics/readme.txt

 * Don't try to connect to the services if no React application key/secret is set
 * Adjusted user agent for XML-RPC requests to include wordpress and plugin version
+* Adjust share overlay to overlay over banner in the default WP 3.3 theme

+= 1.0.3.1 =

+* Adjust share overlay to overlay over banner in the default WP 3.3 theme

 == Upgrade Notice ==